 Dr. Carol Sherman is a thoracic medical oncologist at the Hollings Cancer Center at the Medical University of South Carolina.
 Though she has experience treating other diseases and conditions, Dr. Sherman’s main interest is lung cancers.
 Dr. Sherman cares for patients at the Hollings multidisciplinary clinic, as well as other outpatient clinics and outreach clinics in South Carolina.

-To expand her research efforts, Dr. Sherman participates in many clinical trials, also acting as a institutional principle investigator.
+To expand her research efforts, Dr. Sherman participates in many clinical trials, also acting as an institutional principle investigator.
 Through her time at Hollings, Dr. Sherman has held the positions of Interim Chief of the Division of Hematology/Oncology and Medical Director of the Hollings Cancer Center.

-Main Specialty: Internal Medicine, Medical Oncology
+Main Speciality: Internal Medicine, Internal Medicine: Medical Oncology

 Other Interests & Specialties: Hematologic oncology, lung cancer, mesothelioma and thymic malignancies.